-This 1971 LS6 was ordered in Fox Lake IL and was delivered on 4-2-71.
+This 1971 LS6 was ordered in Fox Lake, IL, and was delivered on 4-2-71.
 It was ordered to be a “street racer” as he wanted to buy the fastest car Chevrolet was going to build that year.
 It was ordered with only the bare optional equipment it would take to get the job done.
 Power Brakes, AM/FM radio, 425 HP Turbo Jet 454 V8, M-22 4-Speed, 411 Axle.
-The cost of the car was $7293.10 and he traded in his 1969 Corvette and received $4353.10 for his trade.
+The cost of the car was $7293.10, and he traded in his 1969 Corvette and received $4353.10 for his trade.
 He made $158.39 payments for 18 mos.
-The Corvette was in Fox Lake for two years and he traded it to a Jag dealer as he now wanted an XKE.
-After the original owner traded the car it has had ten owners, I am the eleven owners.
-I have all the state titles copies from Illinois and it has never left northern Illinois.
-As you see it now the only major work has been the repaint, we did in 1994 as someone had put clear metal flake over the paint (must have been in the ’70s).
-For all of you who ask “how fast is it?” we did run it one time at the drag strip on 8-16-94 we used a set of Goodyear rear street tires and ran a 12.845 at 106.245 MPH.
+The Corvette was in Fox Lake for two years, and he traded it to a Jag dealer as he now wanted an XKE.
+After the original owner traded the car, it had ten owners; I am number eleven.
+I have all the state title copies from Illinois, and it has never left northern Illinois.
+As you see it now, the only major work has been the repaint we did in 1994, as someone had put a clear metal flake over the paint (must have been in the ’70s).
+For all of you who ask, “How fast is it?” we did run it one time at the drag strip on 8-16-94.
+We used a set of Goodyear rear street tires and ran a 12.845 at 106.245 MPH.
 The LS6 was the last year of the high HP motors until GM made the 1990 ZR-1.

 1971 Corvette LS6 Convertible No 13525 owned by Guy & Helen Mabee, Gordon TX